jfrog/frogbot/README.md

 #### GitLab

 For security reasons, Frogbot cannot be automatically triggered.
-After you create a new pull request, the maintainer of the git repository can trigger Frogbot to scan the pull request from the pull request UI.
-The scan output will include only new vulnerabilities added by the pull request.
+After you create a new merge request, the maintainer of the Git repository can trigger Frogbot to scan the merge request from the merge request UI.

+> **_NOTE:_** The scan output will include only new vulnerabilities added by the merge request.
-Vulnerabilities that existed in the code prior to the pull request creation, will not be included in the report.
-In order to include all of the vulnerabilities in the report, including older ones that weren't added by this PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.
+Vulnerabilities that aren't new, and existed in the code before the merge request was created, will not be included in the report.
+In order to include all of the vulnerabilities in the report, including older ones that weren't added by this merge request, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

 The Frogbot GitLab flow is as follows:
 1. The developer opens a merge request.